Increasing Capital Flows During the Energy Transition

 Renewable Energy Owners Redefined: Disruption in the Utility Sector and the Growth of New Power Providers

 The energy transition presents opportunities and challenges for both traditional and new owners of renewable projects.
-Utilities are increasingly adopting “steel for fuel” strategies, introducing new models for storage while confronting other market dynamics.
+Utilities are increasingly adopting “steel for fuel” strategies and introducing new models for storage while confronting other market dynamics.
 Meanwhile, the emergence of new power providers, such as community choice aggregators, is fueling additional demand and changing regulatory environments.
 This panel will offer owners’ perspectives on the following questions:

 Are the phase outs of the PTC and ITC an opportunity for increased utility development?